AkhiJix/Lyrvana/README.md

 # Lyrvana
-- A Music Searching Engine implemented using Elasticsearch. <br />
+- Text Based Music Search Engine implemented using Elasticsearch. <br />
 - This project is developed as a part of the coursework *CS185C-Advanced Topics in CS (Big Data)* under the supervision of Prof. James - Casaletto at San Jose State University.
-- The team members are [Akhilesh Jichkar](https://github.com/AkhiJix) and [Siddharth Kulkarni](https://github.com/siddharthkul).
+- The team members are [Akhilesh Jichkar](https://github.com/AkhiJix) and [Siddharth Kulkarni](https://github.com/siddharthkul)(https://github.com/siddharthkul).

 ## Introduction